 Unless specifically noted in the program description on this website, grades earned abroad will appear on the official transcript, but will not be calculated into the cumulative GPA.
 This policy will not apply to Tulane faculty-led summer programs.

-To receive Tulane credit for coursework abroad, students must complete the program and submit all materials and assignments to their instructors by the end of the last day of class, and take all examinations as scheduled by the host program/institution's academic calendar.
+To receive Tulane credit for coursework abroad, students must complete the program and submit all materials and assignments to their instructors by the end of the last day of class, take all examinations as scheduled by the host program/institution's academic calendar, and submit any outstanding payments.
 Students are strongly encouraged to retain a personal copy of all work submitted abroad and relevant course syllabi until all grades and courses have been posted to the official Tulane transcript.

 Students conducting Independent Study or similar independent work are required to submit their proposal for an independent study project to the appropriate academic department for prior approval and must forward the correspondence indicating department approval to the Office of Study Abroad prior to commencing work.